Thinking of Investing in El Salvador? Talk to the Central American Group.

 - Strategic access to buyers’ markets in both North and South America;

-- A network of free trade agreements that ensures that Salvadoran textiles and clothing receives duty-free treatment in principal world markets;
+- A network of free trade agreements that ensures that Salvadoran textiles and clothing receive duty-free treatment in principal world markets;

 - A “yarn forward” rule under the Dominican Republic-Central America Free Trade Agreement (DR-CAFTA) that allows for duty-free access for qualifying textile and apparel products made using US and/or DR-CAFTA yarns and fabrics such as nylon and polyester.

-The most attractive areas for investment in the Salvadoran business textile and clothing sector include:
+The most attractive areas for investment in the Salvadoran textile and clothing sector include: